 Numerous articles written on Phagwa / Holi focus mainly on the Vedic rationale of Phagwa: Truth over unrighteousness.
 While it’s the “Festival of Colors,” Phagwa has its origins rooted in a deep economic and ethical work behavior on the Indian race.
 Phagwa’s economic and ethics are deeply entrenched in the Indian Hindu psyche.
-The coming of Spring defined by the splashing of colours on Phagwa is not just a time for fun but a message to Indians- “it’s time to prepare the land for a new harvest to feed the nation,” possibly stemming out of an ancient Vedic agrarian society spiritually connected to the earth, nature and the land.
+The coming of Spring defined by the splashing of colours on Phagwa is not just a time for fun but a message to Indians “it’s time to prepare the land for a new harvest to feed the Nations,” possibly stemming out of an ancient Vedic agrarian society spiritually connected to the earth, nature and the land.

 By denying Indian students deserving academic scholarships is a very diplomatic way of killing off generations of Indian scholars.
 Our agrarian Phagwa ability is reduced to simply song, dance and colours

-Ignoring the cultivation of the land that gave FOOD before the coming OIL.
+Ignoring the cultivation of the land mind that gave FOOD before the coming OIL.
 Indians need to get their hands on POLITICAL POWER or their Race is doomed in all aspects.
 The sprinkling of colors on each other symbolize our unity as a race.

 Let’s defeat Adharma (ignorance).